Summit County Short-Term Rental Rules

 Responsible Agent & Occupancy Limit

-In December 2018, the BoCC conducted a second reading of its new Summit County short-term rental ordinance.
-After listening to several hours of public comment, the BoCC voted on and adopted regulations requiring Summit County short-term rental property owners to obtain STR licenses.
+In December 2018, the Summit County BoCC conducted a second reading of its new Summit County short-term rental regulations.
+After listening to several hours of public comment, the BoCC voted on and adopted rules requiring Summit County short-term rental property owners to obtain STR licenses.

 Responsible Agent for Summit County Short-Term Rentals

 As part of the 2018 Summit County short-term rental rules, the BoCC also adopted a Summit County Responsible Agent requirement.
 For Summit County, a Responsible Agent is defined as follows: "a person or company... [who] shall be available 24 hours per day, 7 days per week to respond to potential issues and violations...."
 The BoCC established a Hotline to receive complaints that arise regarding Summit County short-term rental properties.
 When a member of the public submits an initial complaint concerning a Summit County short-term rental, it is directed to the Responsible Agent for the Summit County property at issue.
-And then, the Summit County Responsible Agent must be able to affirmatively respond to the complaint within one hour of notification.
+And then, the designated Responsible Agent must affirmatively respond within one hour of notification to rectify the complaint regarding their Summit County short-term rental property.
 As part of their response, the Regulations also expressly require that the Summit County Responsible Agent shall "respond to the complaint, including visiting the site if necessary."
-If violations reported to the Hotline are not corrected or if there are repeat offenders, Summit County staff will then pursue more formal action.
+If violations reported to the Hotline are not corrected or if there are repeat offenders, Summit County staff will then pursue more formal action against the Summit County short-term rental property owner.

 Summit County Short-Term Rental Occupancy Limit